More than half of American renters who want to buy a home fear they’ll never afford one - Local News 8

 Even some working parents in high-paying jobs are struggling to keep up with the spike in home prices.

-Brent Bjornsen, a 39-year-old pediatrician and father of two in Phoenix, Arizona, is renting a home as he digs out from student debt.
+Brent Bjornsen, a 39-year-old pediatrician and father of two in Phoenix is renting a home as he digs out from student debt.

 “Buying a home is absolutely something we would love to do,” Bjornsen told CNN.
 “It seems out of reach.”